 What is COVID-19?

-COVID-19 is a new illness that can affect your lungs and airways.
+COVID-19 is an illness that can affect your lungs and airways.
 It’s caused by a type of coronavirus.
 There are simple steps you can take to protect you and your family/whānau.

 The symptoms of COVID-19 are: